 - Randomization 1:1; two-sided alpha 0.05.
 A total of 2320 patients are needed to detect a 4.5% absolute mortality difference between treatment groups with 90% power assuming 15% mortality in the liberal fluids group.
-The principal analysis will be intent-to-treat, based upon randomization assignment. - 2.
-There will be a protocol feasibility assessment phase at the approximately100-patient mark, and then after approximately 100 enrolled patients are available after any protocol changes for 2 more evaluation assessments.
-Aggregate data blinded to outcomes will be used to assess patient accrual, treatment protocol compliance, and separation of intravenous fluid and/or vasopressor administration.
+The principal analysis will be intent-to-treat, based upon randomization - assignment.
+2. There will be a protocol feasibility assessment phase at the approximately100-patient mark, and then after approximately 100 enrolled patients are available after any protocol changes for 2 more evaluation assessments.
+Aggregate data blinded to outcomes will be used to assess patient accrual, treatment protocol compliance, and separation of - intravenous fluid and/or vasopressor administration.
 Protocol adjustments may be made at each of these patient marks to optimize the protocol.
-The study may be halted during the feasibility assessment phase for failure to meet pre-specified stopping guidelines - 3.
+The study may be halted during the feasibility assessment phase for failure to meet pre-specified stopping guidelines Trial progress will be evaluated by an independent Data and Safety Monitoring Board - 3.
 Trial progress will be evaluated by an independent Data and Safety Monitoring Board (DSMB) to determine whether the study should stop for superiority of either the liberal or restrictive fluid strategies; or, for projected trial futility.
 (See Appendix B) There will be two interim analyses and a final analysis conducted when approximately each successive 1/3 of the patients have been enrolled.